 About Quarter Sawn White Oak

-Quarter Sawn White Oak is the same species as White Oak but it has been cut from the log at a different angle.
+Quarter Sawn White Oak is the same species as White Oak but the wood has been cut from the log at a different angle (quartered).
 It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking figure running perpendicular to the grain.